-, at petrol stations it is not allowed to sell alcohol at all.
+Norway is located on the Scandinavian Peninsula and borders Sweden to the east and Finland and Russia to the northeast.
+The climatic conditions are not suitable for wine growing.
+There are also large, prohibitive restrictions on alcohol consumption.
+Wine and spirits can be bought only in the special state sales outlets "Vinmonopolet".
+In supermarkets you can only buy beer, at petrol stations no alcohol at all.
 Restaurants and cafés require a liquor license to sell alcohol.
 The minimum age to buy beer and wine is 18 years, for spirits 20 years.
-Very popular are berry wines, for example from Crowberrys (norw.
-Krekling), which are also mixed with herbs.
-The national drink (Viking drink) is the "Mjød" made from honey and herbs, produced in the style of mead
+Very popular are berry wines from Crowberrys (norw.
+Krekling), which are also flavoured with herbs.
+The national drink (Viking drink) is the "Mjød" made from honey and herbs, produced in the style of mead.